Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Annular superconductors in three dimensions

 from charge conservation.
-It then follows from the results of Refs.~\cite{halperin1981,mazenko} that, for Gaussian fields, $\langle n^2\rangle$ satisfies
+It then follows that, for Gaussian fields, $\langle n^2\rangle$ satisfies

 where ${\bf x}$ and ${\bf y}$ are in the plane of $S$.
-It is not difficult to express the density correlation in terms of the field correlation $f(r)$ ($r = |x|$),
+Using the results of Refs.~\cite{halperin1981,mazenko} it is not difficult to express the density correlation in terms of the field correlation $f(r)$ ($r = |x|$),

-It follows from (\ref{fshort}) that the density correlation has a range $O(\xi_r)$.
+It follows from Eq.~(\ref{fshort}) that the density correlation has a range $O(\xi_r)$.
 With ${\bf x}$ outside $S$, and ${\bf y}$ inside $S$, all the contribution to $\langle n^2\rangle$ comes from the vicinity of the boundary of $S$, rather than the whole area.
 For large rings this means that, if we removed all material except for a strip of width $O(\bar\xi )$ from the neighbourhood of the contour $C$ we would still have the same result.
 As before, this gives the perimeter rule

-That is, we have the anticipated random walk in phase along the contour, from which we recover the canonical scaling (\ref{xibar}) on identifying $\xi_r$.
+That is, we have the anticipated random walk in phase along the contour, from which we recover the canonical scaling of Eq.~(\ref{xibar}) on identifying $\xi_r$.

-We can say more.
-The analysis that led to the expressions (\ref{lgpower}) and (\ref{lgpower2}) for the power spectrum of the fluctuations is dimension independent and only depends on the Gaussian nature of the fields.
-Dimension only arises in the construction (\ref{diag}) for the correlation functions, and we shall not repeat the simulations in this case.

 For small annuli the situation is less clear.
-While the behaviour of (\ref{per}) suggests that the winding number along a small closed path in a 2D superconducting film is proportional to the area of the ring (and hence doubles the KZ exponent), it is not clear that this behaviour would be preserved if the interior of the closed path were removed to make a broad annulus.
+While the behaviour of Eq.~(\ref{per}) suggests that the winding number along a small closed path in a 2D superconducting film is proportional to the area of the ring (and hence doubles the KZ exponent), it is not clear that this behaviour would be preserved if the interior of the closed path were removed to make a broad annulus.
 A test of this is to preserve the perimeter of the annulus but to take different aspect ratios (i.e. different areas).
 A perimeter law would leave probabilities unchanged, but an area law would lead to differences.
-The relevance of this is that in an earlier experiment \cite{monaco2009}, results suggested a doubling of the KZ exponents -- albeit with large errors.
-We shall return to the question of exponent doubling for small systems in our conclusions.
+The relevance of this is that in an earlier experiment~\cite{monaco2009}, results suggested a doubling of the KZ exponents -- albeit with large errors.